remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 - sudo vi /etc/apticron/apticron.conf
 This way, you'll be notified when there are important updates.

-If you are hosting your docker servers at home, you probably have dynamic IP.
+If you are hosting your docker servers at home, you probably have a dynamic IP address.
 If you are a GoDaddy customer, this repo is gold:
  - https://github.com/markafox/GoDaddy_Powershell_DDNS (NOTE!
 There is a bash variant alongside the Powershell one.
 The bash version works perfectly on Ubuntu 18.04).
- - Read the readme and run the script every 15 minutes in cron and your A records can point to your real IP address.
+ - Read the readme and run the script every 15 minutes in cron and your A records can point to your ever changing IP address.
 It's a poor  man's DDNS-service!

-In order to update your repo, you can do monitoring, or just do blind updates once a week (with the risk involved!).
+In order to update all your docker containers regularly, you can either do monitoring and take action as needed, or just do blind updates once a week (with the risk involved!).
 Why not set up the following cron job to run after your backup processes are done for the night:
-- (docker-compose up -d --force-recreate --build && docker image prune -f) >> /var/log/docker-nightly-update.log
+- (cd /path/to/docker-compose.yaml && /usr/local/bin/docker-compose up -d --force-recreate --build && /usr/bin/docker image prune -f) >> /var/log/docker-nightly-update.log
-- Remember to create the log file beforehand, and give the user running the cron job access to editing it.
+- Create the log file beforehand, and give the user running the cron job access to editing it.
-Of course, this will impact uptime and eventually it will break your setup, but at least errors will be reported by mail.
+Of course, this blind update method will impact uptime and eventually it will break your setup, but at least some majors errors will be reported by mail and you won't so easily forget critical security updates.

 ## Known problems